yochaigal/cairn/adventures/conversions/winters-daughter.md

 - _Charm Person_: Target sees caster as a friend until they succeed a WIL save.
 - _Hold Person_: Target is paralyzed until they succeed a WIL save.
 Undead are _not_ affected.
 - _Magic Missile_: A bolt of arcane green energy that causes d6 damage, ignoring mundane armor.
-- _Topple Dolmen_: A standing stone levitates from the stone circle and topples onto a spot within 30', doing 4d6 _Blast_ damage on a failed DEX save (the stones move quite slowly).
+- _Topple Dolmen_: One of the dolmens begins to glow eerily, then levitates from the circle and topples onto a spot within 30', doing 4d6 _Blast_ damage on a failed DEX save (the stones move quite slowly).
 - On death their bodies turn to ash, leaving only a cloak and staff which reek of arcane energies.
 - 1d4 Spellbooks can be recovered from the ashes of _one_ of their corpses.
 - Touching the staff for the first time causes 1d4 WIL damage.
 Survivors have power over the staff, which allows the bearer to hear the thoughts of others.